 Goods in excess of $800 that accompany them are dutiable at a flat rate of 3 percent for the next $1000 in value, goods that are not covered by the personal exemption or flat rate of duty (anything over $1800) are assessed duty in accordance with the item's Harmonized Tariff Schedule classification

-People staying longer than 7 days or more can claim up to $750 CND per trip, but with the same limit as above on tobacco, cigarettes, cigars, liquor including wine.
+People staying longer than 7 days or more can claim up to $800 CND per trip, but with limits below on tobacco, cigarettes, cigars, liquor including wine.
+Tobacco.
+200 Cigarettes and 50 Cigars Liquor - 40 oz.
+(1.14 Liters

 You may also bring bona fide gifts worth up to Canadian $60 each for your friends in Canada without paying duty, provided these do not consist of tobacco or alcoholic beverages.